 - arrange to meet the student to discuss the case, normally in the presence of the Head of Security Services or other appropriate senior officer.
 The student will have the option to be accompanied at this meeting by a fellow student or a representative from the Students' Union

-On completion of the investigation, the Head of Student Services may:
+On completion of the investigation, the Director of Student Services may:

 - determine that no further action need be taken; or